funkydope/CarND-Traffic-Sign/writeup_MC.md

 I then started playin around with constant learning rates and found the 0.1 was the highest I could go before the model wouldn't train at all.
 I then applied exponential decay to reduce the learning rate during training.
 This allows faster training while preventing training to plateau.

+![alt text][image3]
-This brought my validation accuracy above the criteria to 0.941
+All the lines in the figure above use an intial learning rate of 0.01.
+However, they vary in decar rate.
+The blue has a decay rate of 0.4.
+This was the best setting and brought my validation accuracy above the criteria to 0.941.

-###Test a Model on New Images
+### Test a Model on New Images

 ![alt text][image4]